-This proxy statement contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements can be identified by the fact that they do not relate strictly to historical or current facts-such as our statements about targets and expectations for various financial and operating metrics.
-Forward-looking statements often use words such as "believe," "expect," "anticipate," "intend," "pursue," "seek," "continue," "estimate," "project," "outlook," "forecast," "potential," "target," "objective," "trend," "plan," "goal," "initiative," "priorities," or other words of comparable meaning or future-tense or conditional verbs such as "may." "will," "should," "would," or "could."
+This proxy statement and related communications contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+These statements can be identified by the fact that they do not relate strictly to historical or current facts-such as statements about the outlook for various financial and operating metrics and statements about future capital allocation and actions.
+Forward-looking statements often use words such as "believe," "expect," "anticipate," "intend," "pursue," "seek," "continue," "estimate," "project," "outlook," "forecast," "potential," "target," "objective," "trend," "plan," "goal," "initiative," "priorities," or other words of comparable meaning or future-tense or conditional verbs such as "may," "will," "should," "would," or "could."
 Forward-looking statements convey our expectations, intentions, or forecasts about future events, circumstances, or results.
 All forward-looking statements, by their nature, are subject to assumptions, risks, and uncertainties, which may change over time and many of which are beyond our control.
 You should not rely on any forward-looking statement as a prediction or guarantee about the future.
 Actual future objectives, strategies, plans, prospects, performance, conditions, or results may differ materially from those set forth in any forward-looking statement.
-Some of the factors that may cause actual results or other future events or circumstances to differ from those in forward-looking statements are described in our Annual Report on Form 10-K for the year ended December 31, 2018, our subsequent Quarterly Reports on Form 10-Q or Current Reports on Form 8-K, or other applicable documents that are filed or furnished with the U.S. Securities and Exchange Commission (collectively, our SEC filings).
+Some of the factors that may cause actual results or other future events or circumstances to differ from those in forward-looking statements are described in our Annual Report on Form 10-K for the year ended December 31, 2019, our subsequent Quarterly Reports on Form 10-Q or Current Reports on Form 8-K, or other applicable documents that are filed or furnished with the U.S. Securities and Exchange Commission (collectively, our SEC filings).
 Any forward-looking statement made by us or on our behalf speaks only as of the date that it was made.
 We do not undertake to update any forward-looking statement to reflect the impact of events, circumstances, or results that arise after the date that the statement was made, except as required by applicable securities laws.
-You, however, should consult further disclosures (including disclosures of a forwardlooking nature) that we may make in any subsequent SEC filings.
-Unless the context otherwise requires, the following definitions apply.
-The term "loans" means the following consumer and commercial products associated with our direct and indirect financing activities: loans, retail installment sales contracts, lines of credit, and other financing products excluding operating leases.
-The term "operating leases" means consumer- and commercialvehicle lease agreements where Ally is the lessor and the lessee is generally not obligated to acquire ownership of the vehicle at lease-end or compensate Ally for the vehicle's residual value.
-The terms "lend," "finance," and "originate" mean our direct extension or origination of loans, our purchase or acquisition of loans, or our purchase of operating leases as applicable.
-The term "consumer" means all consumer products associated with our loan and operating-lease activities and all commercial retail installment sales contracts.
-The term "commercial" means all commercial products associated with our loan activities, other than commercial retail installment sales contracts.
+You, however, should consult further disclosures (including disclosures of a forward-looking nature) that we may make in any subsequent SEC filings.